shayansadeghieh/interpreta/README.md

 # interpreta

-Interpreta is a GKE-powered managed notebook environment for mech interp research.
+Interpreta is a GKE-powered managed notebook environment for mechanistic interpretability research.
+Born from the resource limitations of online notebook environments, it provides researchers complete control over compute resources and dependencies for running large-scale experiments.

 ![logo](assets/logo.png)